(Tympanostomy; Tympanotomy; Ear Tubes Surgery)

 Call Your Doctor TOP

+Myringotomy and PE tubes.
 Baylor College of Medicine Department of Otorhinolaryngology and Communicative Sciences website.
-Available at: http://www.bcm.edu/oto/ .
+Available at: https://www.bcm.edu/healthcare/care-centers/center-hearing-balance/procedures/myringotomy-pe-tubes.
+Accessed August 29, 2017.